veereshhalagegowda/platformDocumentation/1.0.0/Components/Charts/Ng Charts/ng-bubble-chart.md

     }]
     }];
     ```
-- **chartHover/chartClick (mouse Events):** It is a event which appears when the mouse is taken or clicked over chart area.
-For example, displaying label and point value when mouse is clicked on the bubble of of the chart or mouse is moved over it.
+- **chartHover/chartClick (mouse Events):** It is an event which appears when the mouse is taken or clicked over chart area.
+For example, displaying label and point value when the mouse is clicked on the bubble of the chart or mouse is moved over it.
 - **Legends (Boolean):** It is a name given to the same category of data that is used in plotting the bubble chart.
 If it is true, it shows the legends otherwise it does not show.
 - **Color (Color/color hexadecimal code):** This property provides user desire color to the radar chart.
 For example,
     ```css